Edinburgh Napier University RFC

 Edinburgh Napier University RFC is a rugby union club based in Edinburgh, Scotland.
 The club operates a men's team and a women's team.
 Both currently play in the university leagues.

 History

 The East regional academy of the Scottish Rugby Academy has been based at Napier University since 2015.

+varsity

+Every year towards the end of the season, both the Men's team and Women's team compete in varsity matches against Queen Margaret University RFC.

+The reason why they play against Queen Margaret University is due to the similar historic roots that the universities have.
+Both Institutions started off as colleges that specialised in certain skills, before merging and expanding with several other colleges around Edinburgh across the 20th century.

+Varsity is used as a way to celebrate the origins of both universities and promote local rivalry in all sports played within their doors.

 Sides

 The men's team has a 1st and 2nd XV.

 Training takes place on Boroughmuir RFC's ground at Meggetland on Monday nights from 6.30-8.30pm.
 A second training session takes place on the Sighthill Campus on Fridays.